Legal Age for Riding a Bike in India

-7 Bike Riding Tips for Teenagers
+8 Bike Riding Tips for Teenagers

-Obtain the Right Driving License
+Obtain the Correct Driving License

-If you are learning to ride a bike or have just learned bike riding, now it is time to think about the right two-wheeler insurance cover.
+The moment you have purchased your new scooter or bike, it is your responsibility to buy an adequate bike insurance policy.
 Several bike insurance companies offer insurance cover to young riders at the most affordable prices on the internet.

-Choose a Suitable Bike Model
+Pick a Compatible Bike Model

 Choosing a bike model depends upon your body type, height, and weight.
 You must check the bike's size and convenience while riding it.
-Avoid fuzzing over the muscular body and heavy engines.
+Avoid fuzzing over the muscular body & heavy engines.
 You can also go for a test ride and check comfort over the style before buying it.

 Keep Mandatory Documents Handy

-Make sure you have a copy of necessary bike documents handy while riding a bike.
+Make sure you have a copy of the necessary bike documents handy while riding a bike.
 You must have a valid driving license, registration certificate, PUC certificate, and at least a third-party bike insurance policy.
 Failing to show these documents when the traffic police ask for them, you might have to pay hefty fines.

 Follow Traffic Rules

-Jumping red light, riding the wrong side, not following zebra crossing rules, overtaking vehicles from the incorrect side, rash driving, performing stunts, driving under the influence of alcohol, etc., are some common traffic rules violations by a teenager.
+Jumping a red light, riding the wrong side, not following zebra crossing rules, overtaking vehicles from the incorrect side, rash driving, performing stunts, driving under the influence of alcohol, etc., are some common traffic rule violations by a teenager.
 As a responsible driver, avoid these and obey all the necessary traffic rules.

-4 Things to Avoid While Riding a Bike
+3 Things to Avoid While Riding a Bike

 Under the Motor Vehicle Act, 2019, you are liable to pay a fine of Rs 10,000 or might end up in jail for six months in case of a first offense of drunk driving.
 For the second offense, you can face imprisonment of up to two years or a hefty penalty of Rs 15,000 or both.
 Therefore, it is illegal to drive under the influence of alcohol or drugs, and you must avoid it.